itsmepravin/lancemeuptask/README.md

 1. Added typescript to the project and converted some code to TS.
 See /pages/api and /context.
 2. Star Rating Component shows dynamically now and does not causes build error on Vercel.

-## Nov 19 Commit
+## Nov 21 Commit

-1. Project is now fully Typescript-safe.
+1. Project is now almost 100% Typescript-safe.
+2. Integrated React-Query into the project, countries and products data is now fetched and cached through RQ instead of getServerSideProps.
+3. New api for getting all products.

 ## About Me